 Examples:

-A lunch and learn for HR business partners on applying an intersectional lens to recruitment
+A lunch and learn for HR business partners on applying an intersectional lens to recruitment.

 A cross-programming event between the Pride and Black Employee ERGs on Black LGBTQ+